A20Group/ngAuthMiddleware/README.md

       rolePropertyName: "userRole", // property name of role which become from server

+      permissionPropertyName: "userPermissions", // property name of permission which become from server.

       roles: [
         {
           action: "href", // href or state